Are you wondering what to expect in your Paris hotel?

 Find 12th Arrondissement hotels

-16th - Hotels near the Palais de Tokyo, Musée Guimet, Natural History Museum at Trocadéro, and the Arc de Triomphe are good choices; other areas of this large arrondissement are residential and somewhat sleepy
+16th - Hotels in the Trocadero neighborhood across from the Eiffel Tower and near the Palais de Tokyo, Musée Guimet, Natural History Museum, and even the Arc de Triomphe are great choices.

-17th - Hotels close to the Arc de Triomphe are your best bet and many are more affordable than those just a few blocks away in the 8th and 16th; otherwise, no major attractions in this pleasant residential district
+17th - Hotels close to the Arc de Triomphe and in the Batignolles neighborhood are the most popular.
+Many are more affordable (check out these budget hotels near the Arc) than those just a few blocks away in the 8th and 16th.

-18th - The Montmartre neighborhood is popular with visitors and has a number of mostly 2- and 3-star hotels; the rest of the 18th, not so much
+18th - The Montmartre neighborhood is popular with visitors because of its village-like vibe, picturesque hills, and numerous attractions, and it has a number of 2-, 3-, and 4-star hotels.

 8. Are Hotels Outside of Paris A Good Way to Save Money?